azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 This document borrows heavily from {{RFC5288}} and {{RFC6655}}.

-The author would like to thank Martin Thompson for his suggested change on the client negotation paragraph, Nikos Mavrogiannopoulos and Peter Gutmann for the discussion on PSK ciphersuites, Jack Lloyd for content on the clarification of the TLS Record IV length and the TLS Working Group in general for feedback and discussion on this document.
+The author would like to thank Martin Thompson for his suggested change on the client negotiation paragraph, Nikos Mavrogiannopoulos and Peter Gutmann for the discussion on PSK ciphersuites, Jack Lloyd for content on the clarification of the TLS Record IV length and the TLS Working Group in general for feedback and discussion on this document.